-Twitter, it’s one of my favourite platforms, but the one I see being used wrong the most.
+Twitter for real estate, it’s one of my favourite platforms, but the one I see being used wrong the most.
 People are doing the very things you should never do on Twitter.
 It can be an incredibly valuable tool in your arsenal but only worth doing if you do it the right way.

 Here is what I see people doing wrong most often: